stewartsmith/drizzle/docs/testing/drizzletest_commands.rst

    ~/foo/bar.txt:
    testing with test-run...

-.. note:: In the above example, the contents present previously are overwritten
+.. note:: In the above example, the contents present previously in bar.txt are overwritten